Great apps have great design. There’s no way around it.

 - Apart from web app, the tool is also available as an Android, iOS and Apple Watch app.

 Special Note of Interest: Mockup.io is free for everyone.
-It is also an interactive prototype tool that is clearly on the leading edge and designed for emerging technologies.
+It is also one of the interactive prototyping tools that is clearly on the leading edge and designed for emerging technologies.

 - Generated code can be exported for use outside of the tool.
 This means that developers who truly want to get into the nitty gritty of the code can do so, while those who prefer to keep things at a higher level have that option as well.

 - You can build attractive animations and interactive elements without writing a single line of code.

 - The CMS allows designing hundreds of website pages at once.